-When investigating serious injuries or death related to automotive accidents, vehicle crashworthiness is one of the critical issues we look at.
+When investigating serious injuries or death related to automotive accidents, vehicle crashworthiness is one of the critical issues auto accident lawyers look at.
 Crashworthiness refers to the ability of a structure to protect occupants in the event of a crash.
 In a legal sense, crashworthiness falls under auto product liability.

 Crashworthiness affects many different types of vehicles.
 In addition to cars, SUVs, pickup trucks and other passenger vehicles, crashworthiness is also an essential factor in the design of heavy trucks, buses, airplanes and helicopters.

 Automobile accident lawsuits often target third-party defendants when an auto defect or other issue affects the vehicle’s crashworthiness.
 For instance: